Are your Instagram hashtags not working? Top reasons and how to Fix it?

 It is simple but let’s begin by answering a very important question:

-Why are Instagram hashtags important? 🤔
+Why Are Instagram Hashtags Important? 🤔

-Well, there is one thing that we will have to agree on; Instagram has changed a lot since its inception, from the logo to layouts to new ways of creating content, etc. But all through this, one thing has stayed absolutely consistent – the importance of using hashtags as we mentioned earlier.
-Even in the 2023, relevant hashtags are some of the best ways to get traction and be seen by a new set of audiences absolutely ORGANICALLY.
+Even in 2024, relevant hashtags are some of the best ways to get traction and be seen by a new set of audiences absolutely ORGANICALLY.
 And from here, it is a domino effect that is sure to translate into more engagement, more followers, and more customers for your business!
 It is basically a win-win situation.

 But it is very important that you have a public account to leverage these Instagram hashtags for likes and engagement.
 Private accounts will not help you as much purely because of their ‘privacy’.
 For example – public accounts will help the content float on hashtag repository pages, check the picture below.